Opening Hours Open 7 days a week

 If you can prove that your spouse received the divorce petition, you can apply for the deemed or substituted service.
 You can prove service by using a court bailiff or process server.

 You should reach an agreement on the issue of costs at the outset of the divorce so that needless conflict is avoided down the line.
-If you are hoping that the other side will cover your costs, then be sure to discuss the matter with your divorce solicitor during your first interview.
+If you are hoping that your costs will be covered by the other side, then be sure to discuss the matter with your divorce solicitor during your first interview.

 Whether or not you need a divorce solicitor to handle your divorce case is dependent on the complexity of the divorce matter and your ability to handle legal matters on your own.
 You normally engage a divorce solicitor for your divorce case in the following circumstances: